swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 ## Benefits of Fine-Grained Streaming APIs

-Fine-Grained streaming APIs achieve efficiency through elimination of:
+Fine-grained streaming APIs achieve efficiency through the elimination of:

 - API requests that provide no value and consume client and server resources
 - Polling latency